Cultural Activities

 A chance to explore the historical center and get your bearings ready to make the most out of your stay in Oaxaca.
 This tour will not only introduce you to some of Oaxaca City’s most important sites such as the zócalo and Santo Domingo, it will also make sure you know where to find WiFi cafes and places to buy school supplies.
 You will also receive your program orientation to answer all of your questions about academics, health and safety, host families, communication, and activities.

-Santo Domingo Church & Museum
+Santo Domingo & Museum de Las Culturas

 Visit the most beautiful of Oaxaca’s churches!
 The church was built between the years of 1570 and 1608 and artisans from all over colonial Mexico were brought to Oaxaca to help in its construction.
 The inside of the church is a dazzling array of baroque ornamentation and gilded ceilings.
 Housed next to the church, in what used to be a monastery, is the Museum of Oaxacan Cultures.
 Here you will find the extraordinary treasures from the tombs of Monte Albán and other archeological sites, such as jewelry, bone, and clay artifacts.
 Behind the church is the tranquil ethnobotanical garden full of plants endemic to Oaxaca.

-Theater Night
+Bowling Night

-Traditional Cooking Class (Mexican & Oaxacan)
+Traditional Cooking Class

 A great opportunity to take home some of the flavors of Oaxaca to share with friends and family.
 Oaxaca is famous for its unique dishes.
 At the top of this list are the moles.
 There are at least eight basic varieties of mole made in the region.
 These include: negro (black), amarillo (yellow), coloradito (reddish), almendrado (almonds), verde (green), rojo (red), manchamanteles (tablecloth stainer) and chichilo negro.
 Some of these moles have more than 20 ingredients!
-Other typical dishes are tamales with mole, tlayudas, entomatadas and empanadas de mole amarillo.
+Other typical dishes are tamales, tlayudas, entomatadas and empanadas de mole amarillo.

 Latin Dance Class (Salsa, Merengue & Cumbia)